 Colorado road trip – Book your accommodation in advance

 Plan your Colorado road trip ahead.
 Whether you plan to sleep in hotels or camping, book your accommodation in advance.
-This tourist season 2021 will be very intense and can get crowded in the most popular places.
-After a one-year break in travel due to COVID-19, the world is backing step by step to normal.
-Lots of people are planning a vacation this year.
+This tourist season 2022 will be very intense and can get crowded in the most popular places.
+After an over one-year break in travel due to COVID-19, the world is backing step by step to normal.
+Lots of people are planning a vacation for 2.
 So it’s worth having booked accommodation before your trip.

 In this Colorado itinerary, we recommend only those hotels where we have stayed and that is worth recommending.
-But the choice of accommodation is wide, so use Hotels.com or Booking.com and book your places.
+But the choice of accommodation is wide, so use Booking.com and book your places.

 Take snacks and food for each day